-We evaluate performance on two LC languages with significant user bases: Excel and PowerFx.
+We evaluate performance on two LC languages with significant user bases: Excel and Power Fx.

 Benchmarking.
 We created a benchmark set of 200 Excel formulas by gathering buggy formulas listed in the publicly available third-party Excel forum MrExcel [MrExcel Message Board 2021].
-We performed a similar collection of 100 PowerFx formulas from the official PowerApps help forum [Power Apps Community 2021].
-We then added 100 PowerFx formulas collected by the PowerApps team at Microsoft, who used basic system telemetry to passively log anonymized PowerFx formulas written by real anonymized users.
-The combined set of 200 PowerFx buggy formulas (and their groundtruth solutions) constitute our PowerFx benchmark.
+We performed a similar collection of 100 Power Fx formulas from the official PowerApps help forum [Power Apps Community 2021].
+We then added 100 Power Fx formulas collected by the PowerApps team at Microsoft, who used basic system telemetry to passively log anonymized Power Fx formulas written by real anonymized users.
+These anonymized formulas replace all user content with dummy values and only preserve names associated with built-in (available to all) functions.
+The combined set of 200 Power Fx buggy formulas (and their groundtruth solutions) constitute our Power Fx benchmark.
 We manually annotated the ground truth for all formulas.

 To avoid introducing bias to the selection of formulas for our benchmarks, we adhered to the following procedure.
 For forum sourced benchmarks, we sampled uniformly at random from formulas scraped that did not pass the domain's parser/analyzer.
-For telemetry benchmarks in the case of PowerFx, we sampled 500 formulas from our industrial partners' telemetry that did not pass PowerFx's analyzer - we removed any broken formula that was incomplete (i.e. it was the result of a user still in the process of writing).
+For telemetry benchmarks in the case of Power Fx, we sampled 500 formulas that did not pass Power Fx's analyzer - we removed any broken formula that was incomplete (i.e. it was the result of a user still in the process of writing).
 For both forum and telemetry formulas, we removed formulas for which we could not unambiguously determine the ground truth solution manually.
-The final collection of formulas include error such as: unmatched delimiters, invalid function call syntax (including invalid spaces, extra commas, and supurious symbols), invalid function call arity (both excess and insufficient arguments), incorrect types, malformed references (such as sheet, cell, and range references in Excel), malformed records (in PowerFx), invalid operator uses (including operators without operands or invalid use of an operator in a function call), malformed relational operators (such as using incorrect syntax for a comparison operation), and inappropriate string quoting.
+The final collection of formulas include error such as: unmatched delimiters, invalid function call syntax (including invalid spaces, extra commas, and supurious symbols), invalid function call arity (both excess and insufficient arguments), incorrect types, malformed references (such as sheet, cell, and range references in Excel), malformed records (in Power Fx), invalid operator uses (including operators without operands or invalid use of an operator in a function call), malformed relational operators (such as using incorrect syntax for a comparison operation), and inappropriate string quoting.
 As part of our contribution, we are releasing these benchmarks.